ComScore

 10. German Shepherd

 Known for their hard work on police forces, German Shepherds are diligent workers.
 They learn quickly and are extremely obedient—as long as they’re trained and socialized early.
-While they can be aggressive, German Shepherds also love to play and can adapt to more relaxing lifestyles if exposed as puppies.
+While they can be aggressive, this German dog breed also loves to play and can adapt to more relaxing lifestyles if exposed as puppies.
 It’s also hard to ignore their striking black and tan coats, tall ears and severe expressions.

 big dog breeds great dane